Will Digital Realty be in compliance with the GDPR by 25th May 2018?

 Yes, Digital Realty shares Personal Data in several Access Control scenarios including:

-Personal Data collected for the purpose of validating the permission of individuals to access our buildings is shared with our vendors to administer our physical security program.
+Personal Data collected for the purpose of validating the permission of individuals to access our buildings is shared with our vendors to administer our physical security programme.

 Personal Data collected for the purpose of fulfilling customer-generated work-orders and associated tickets, and addressing issues and answering questions from our customers, is shared with our vendors for facilities maintenance and operations as well as our customer service support vendor whose call-centre is located in the Philippines.